Tolai hare: Ecology and behaviour

-The tolai hare is a nocturnal species and feeds on grasses, herbaceous plants and roots.
-It does not dig a burrow except when it is breeding, but scrapes out a depression in the ground in which to lie; this scoop is shallow in hot weather but is deeper in colder conditions.
+The tolai hare is a nocturnal species and feeds on grasses, sedges, wood and bark, seeds, bulbs, shoots and roots.
+It occasionally deviates from its nocturnal habits to forage during daylight; young hares are generally more active during the day.
+It does not dig a burrow except when it is breeding, but scrapes out a depression in the ground (known as a form) with its front paws in which to rest during the day.
+This scoop is shallow in hot weather but is deeper in colder conditions.
 Breeding takes place two or three times a year, with litters of two to six young being produced each time.
+Subsequent litters are usually smaller than those that precede it in a season.
+The breeding season generally starts in late February and extends to March, but may start earlier or last for longer depending on location.
+In some regions, the breeding season lasts for up to five months.
+The species has a diploid chromosome number of 48.